-Folorunsho Alakija is a Nigerian businesswoman, one of the richest black women in the world, and a devout Christian.
+Folorunsho Alakija is a Nigerian businesswoman, a pastor, one of the richest black women in the world, and a devout Christian.

 She is the embodiment of a Christian entrepreneur.

 Is it possible for entrepreneurs and future Christian millionaires to learn something from her?

 Because in spite of what critics say IT IS possible to be a Christian millionaire (or billionaire), love God and do great things in the world.